src-d/go-license-detector/CONTRIBUTING.md

 ## How to Contribute

-Pull Requests (PRs) are the main and exclusive way to contribute to the official licenseng project.
+Pull Requests (PRs) are the main and exclusive way to contribute to the official go-license-detector project.
 In order for a PR to be accepted it needs to pass a list of requirements:

 - All PRs must be written in idiomatic Go, formatted according to [gofmt](https://golang.org/cmd/gofmt/), and without any warnings from [go lint](https://github.com/golang/lint) nor [go vet](https://golang.org/cmd/vet/).